 - Pilot new agricultural trainings and community outreach campaigns in flagship communities in the Namuli district.

-Our project objectives building on current activities include:
+Our objectives build on current activities and include:

 - Develop and formalize the community-based natural resource management plan for the Namuli region.